symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 [*Merriam-Webster*](https://www.merriam-webster.com/dictionary/white) defines *White* as “any of various population groups considered as having light pigmentation of the skin.”

-It notes: “The meaning of white as it relates to population groups has historically been fluid, with people of particular ancestries being excluded for a time being included, and vice versa… Specific parameters are, however, sometimes set, as in the U.S. 2020 Census, which stipulates that ‘the category of ‘White’ includes all individuals who identify with one or more nationalities or ethnic groups originating in Europe, the Middle East, or North Africa.” (see **Middle East/MENA**)
+It notes: “The meaning of white as it relates to population groups has historically been fluid, with people of particular ancestries being excluded for a time being included, and vice versa… Specific parameters are, however, sometimes set, as in the U.S. 2020 Census, which stipulates that ‘the category of ‘White’ includes all individuals who identify with one or more nationalities or ethnic groups originating in Europe, the Middle East, or North Africa.” (see: [**Middle East/MENA**](https://symmetry-mag.github.io/style-guide/writing-about-culture-ethnicity-and-race/#middle-eastmena))

 The [National Association of Black Journalists](https://www.nabj.org/page/styleguide) “recommends that whenever a color is used to appropriately describe race then it should be capitalized, including White and Brown.”